Transition your career

 CTA is run by the Australian Government and is for people aged 45 and older to build skills and confidence when applying for jobs.

-You register with a jobactive provider and work together to:
+You register with a Workforce Australia provider and work together to:

 - better understand the local job market and the skills needed for those roles

 There is also the Skills Checkpoint for older workers.
-This program assesses the individual skill levels of participants, after which, Checkpoint providers develop a Career Plan to help identify:
+This program assesses your individual skill levels, after which, Checkpoint providers develop a career plan to help identify:

-- gaps in their skills if they want to transition to a new career or undertake a new role in their current occupation
+- gaps in your skills if you want to transition to a new career or undertake a new role in your current occupation

-- skills they could develop or enhance to increase their employment prospects when searching for a new role
+- skills you could develop or enhance to increase your employment prospects when searching for a new role.

 Open Colleges is an Australian company providing online and face-to-face training and education services.